 I asked GPT-3 for the question to “42”.
 I didn’t like its answer and neither will you.

-It is known that the answer to life, the Universe and everything is 42.
+It is known that the answer to life, the Universe, and everything is 42.
 However, despite the concerted efforts of the best minds humanity has to offer, the appropriate question has yet eluded us.

-Needless to say, I was incredibly excited to find out if GPT-3 — OpenAI’s latest language model — could do what thousands of physicists, mathematicians and philosopher had failed to achieve.
+Needless to say, I was incredibly excited to find out if GPT-3 — OpenAI’s latest language model — could do what thousands of physicists, mathematicians and philosophers had failed to achieve.
 After all, GPT-3 had been trained on the cumulative wisdom of mankind, including all of Wikipedia and all Reddit conversations ever.

 I entered AI Dungeon, planning to gently nudge GPT-3 into doing the necessary computations.
-My plan: I’d write the first half of a story about a man who discovers the ultimate theory of everything, but stop short of describing the theory itself, and let GPT-3 auto-complete the story.
+My plan: I’d write the first half of a story about a man who discovers the ultimate theory-of-everything, but stop short of describing the theory itself, and let GPT-3 auto-complete the story.

 With growing excitement, I typed the prologue into the console: